Journey Engine Technical Documentation

 • Health

 System functions like fixed_update_physics() and integrate_and_collide() operate on &mut Entity generically.
+This keeps the hot gameplay path explicit and simple while still avoiding duplicated movement, collision, and combat state across actor types.

 Player Controller